Kitware/kwcoco/README.rst

         'width': int  # the base width of this video (all associated images must have this width) 'height': int  # the base height of this video (all associated images must have this height)

+        'resolution': int | str,  # indicates the size of a pixel in video space

         # In the future this may be extended to allow pointing to video files
     }